airpair/authoring-guide/post.md

 trafficked software blogs ever.
 That said, we recognize our tooling as half complete and due for more polish.
 Most folks perceive AirPair as big company.
 It's actually run with lots of love `{<3}` by one person.
-The authoring features get a wave of attenion every 3-6 months.
+The authoring features get a wave of attention every 3-6 months.

 ### 2.2 Community etiquette